cisco/arc/docs/github_forking_process.md

 # Github Development Process - Fork / Travis Model

-This process assumes you are going to fork github.com:cisco/arc to your own account and work from there.
+This process assumes you are going to fork https://github.com:cisco/arc to your own account and work from there.

-The advantage to this is that you can setup your own personal travis to build development branches as you commit code, before you create a pull request in cisco/arc.
+The advantage to this is that you can setup your own personal travis-ci account to build development branches as you commit code, before you create a pull request in cisco/arc.

-You can setup your personal travis here: https://travis-ci.org/profile.
+You can setup your personal travis-ci account here: https://travis-ci.org/profile.

 ## Creating the fork